flrs/visavail/README.md

 Demo
 ----
 A demo of Visavail.js in action is displayed at [http://bit.ly/1tevllL](http://bit.ly/1tevllL).
-The source code of the demo is shown in [examples/example_basic.htm](example_basic.htm).
+The source code of the demo is shown in the file [example_basic.htm](examples/example_basic.htm).

 Usage
 -----